starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 </button>
 ```

-This results in the `input` store value being set to an empty string when the button element is clicked.
-If the `input` store value is used elsewhere, its value will automatically update.
+This results in the `$input` signal being set to an empty string when the button element is clicked.
+If the `$input` signal is used elsewhere, its value will automatically update.

 <div data-store="{input6: 'Some input'}" class="alert flex justify-between items-start p-8">
     <div class="flex flex-col gap-4">